 Ilaria is a Data Scientist passionate about the world of Artificial Intelligence.She got a Master in Data Science, strongly believing in the power of Big Data and Digital Transformation.
 Thanks to the practical application on Flight Delay Prediction developed during her thesis work, she implemented several Data Mining and Machine Learning techniques and became familiar with the programming language R. She is also involved in a Research Project, deepening her knowledge about Ensemble Learning, with a specific focus on the Super Learner algorithm.

 Anna Ruggero is a software engineer passionate about Information Retrieval and Data Mining.

 She loves to find new solutions to problems, suggesting and testing new ideas, especially those that concern the integration of machine learning techniques into information retrieval systems.

 Anna came into contact with search engines during her studies falling in love with this world, therefore she decided to investigate this topic further participating to the 12th European Summer School in Information Retrieval and doing her master degree dissertation on Entity Search.

-Thanks to this path, she has expanded and improved her knowledges of Java and Python languages, information retrieval systems, clustering and word embeddings.
+Thanks to this path, she has expanded and improved her knowledge of Java and Python languages, information retrieval systems, clustering, and word embeddings.